carlosjennings1991/RealEstate_Assumptions/README.md

 - [x] Sellers pay more in property taxes vs non-sellers.

 - [x] Sellers have a higher existing mortgage burden vs non-sellers.

+While the discrepencies in mean values do tell a story, what is much more interesting is the <i>distribution</i> of those values.